Well, second best day.

 - phmillennia.com (my own domain)

-Choosing a good domain name is very important, because your domain name can already give people a hint on what your website or blog is all about (note the word ‘can’).
+Most of the time, your domain name can already give people a hint on what your website or blog is all about (note the word ‘can’).

 For example, if you name your blog ‘wanderlust.com’ then people will naturally assume you produce travel-related content.